rome/setup-rome/README.md

 Installs the specified version of Rome and adds it to the path.
 The version can be one of:

 * `latest`: Installs the latest stable version of Rome.
-Be mindful that Rome hasn't reached the `1.0.0` version yet, and thus, even minor or patch releases can contain breaking changes.
 * `preview`: Installs the latest preview version of Rome.
 * `0.10.0`: Installs the version 0.10.0.
 Semver ranges aren't supported at the time being.